oliverbacsi/EV-Trip/README.md

 **Command line arguments:**

+* `-g` : *Full Grid* : Show all 0.1degree confluence points in the whole coverage area, not just the ones next to the track points
+* `-n` : *No separator* : Do not put an additional separator line before each charging session.
+Useful if trip plan is vague (etap-charge-etap-charge), because the day does not break up to small pieces.
+Don't use this if the trip is detailed, as then the small segments that need to be ridden with one charge will appear grouped.
 * `-s` : *Simple mode* : By default the program gives all possible technical details for each etap or charge.
 Simple mode reduces it to the essential columns: distance, time, battery SoC
 * `-v` : *Verbose mode* : In case of GPX mode the default is that there is one data row for each GPX segment.
 Verbose mode will output 1 row for each GPX point.
 This is only useful for debugging.
 For trip planning it is too much data flow.